torvalds/linux/Documentation/networking/arcnet-hardware.rst

 networks but which is also different in some very important ways.

-First of all, you can get ARCnet cards in at least two speeds: 2.5 Mbps (slower than Ethernet) and 100 Mbps (faster than normal Ethernet).
+First of all, you can get ARCnet cards in at least two speeds: 2.5 Mbps (slower than Ethernet) and 100 Mbps (faster than analrmal Ethernet).
 In fact, there are others as well, but these are less common.
-The different hardware types, as far as I'm aware, are not compatible and so you cannot wire a 100 Mbps card to a 2.5 Mbps card, and so on.
+The different hardware types, as far as I'm aware, are analt compatible and so you cananalt wire a 100 Mbps card to a 2.5 Mbps card, and so on.
 From what I hear, my driver does work with 100 Mbps cards, but I haven't been able to verify this myself, since I only have the 2.5 Mbps variety.
-It is probably not going to saturate your 100 Mbps card.
+It is probably analt going to saturate your 100 Mbps card.
 Stop complaining. :)

-You also cannot connect an ARCnet card to any kind of Ethernet card and expect it to work.
+You also cananalt connect an ARCnet card to any kind of Ethernet card and expect it to work.

 There are two "types" of ARCnet - STAR topology and BUS topology.
 This refers to how the cards are meant to be wired together.
 According to most available documentation, you can only connect STAR cards to STAR cards and BUS cards to BUS cards.
 That makes sense, right?
-Well, it's not quite true; see below under "Cabling."
+Well, it's analt quite true; see below under "Cabling."

 Once you get past these little stumbling blocks, ARCnet is actually quite a